 In those days, the provision of electricity followed a declining cost curve and rates reflected that phenomenon.
-In the early 1950's, Lewis Strauss, chair of the US Atomic Energy Commission, had said the day would come when electricity would be too cheap to meter.
+In the early 1950's, Lewis Strauss, chair of the US Atomic Energy Commission, had famously said the day would come when electricity would be too cheap to meter.

 That day never came.
 Instead, rate shock arrived when OPEC imposed an oil embargo which followed the Yom Kippur War of 1973.
 It was further amplified when the Iranian Revolution occurred in 1979.
 In November 1978, the Public Utilities Regulatory Policies Act (PURPA) was passed.
 It made energy conservation a priority.
 Load management of electric loads was expanded to include time-of-use (TOU) pricing.
 A few states in the Mid-Atlantic region decided to make these rates mandatory for very large customers.
 One state provided incentives for customers to install thermal energy storage equipment and to pair it with a TOU rate.
-In addition, 16 pilots with TOU rates were launched by the Federal Energy Administration, later part of the Department of Energy.
+In addition, 16 pilots with TOU rates were launched by the Federal Energy Administration (FEA).
 They were dispersed throughout the US and included the territory of Puerto Rico.

 These pilots received widespread attention.
 Their results were evaluated by the Research Triangle Institute in North Carolina.
 At the behest of the National Association of Regulatory Utility Commissioners (NARUC), the Electric Power Research Institute (EPRI) launched the Electric Utility Rate Design Study (EURDS) in 1976.
-Among other
+Among other topics, it reviewed and summarized the results of the FEA pilots.
+Later, EPRI combined the data from the five best pilots and published a meta-analysis.